 Be very careful about aliasing, that is, make sure that each entry in the board is it's own, unique list of the numbers one through nine.
-A good example to build off is the zero\matrix example we looked at in class which used nested for loops.
-By using nested for loops and generating each list of one through nine one at a time ensures that they are unique.
+A good example to build off is the zero_matrix example we looked at in class which used nested for loops.
+By using nested for loops and generating each list of one through nine one at a time ensures that they are unique (you can easily generate a new list from one to nine using the range function).